Shravanthh/Shravanthh/README.md

 - 👋 Hi, I’m @Shravanthh
 - 👀 I’m interested in Web Development and App development
-- 🌱 I’m currently learning B.E in Information Science and engineering
+- 🌱 I’m working as Software developer - 1 in EVIVE software analytics
-- 💞️ I have done diploma in computer sciennce and engineering
-- 📫 Contact me on shravanthshettigar10sep@gmail.com
+- 📫 Contact me - shravanthshettigar10sep@gmail.com

 <!---
 Shravanthh/Shravanthh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.